Herbs are very beneficial for honey bees in the homestead apiary! Learn which flowering and medicinal herbs for bees you should grow in your garden.

 All in all, bees and herbs go hand in hand.
 Herbs are so aromatic and delicious, and bees think so too!
 Not only can they help you, the homesteader, but they can also help the original homestead herbalists—the bees!

-You can learn more about herbalism in my book, The Homesteader’s Herbal Companion, where I talk about growing, harvest, preserving, and using herbs on your homestead, in your home, and for your family and livestock.
+You can learn more about herbalism in my book, The Homesteader’s Herbal Companion, where I talk about growing, harvesting, preserving, and using herbs on your homestead, in your home, and for your family and livestock.

 photo 1, 3 4, & 6— Kaylee Richardson of The Farm on Quail Hollow